KirstensGitHub/predicting_attention_neural/README.md

 # Cortical networks active when modeling the attention of others

-This repository contains the code and behavioral data for our manuscript **Cortical networks active when modeling the attention of others** (Ziman, Kimmel, Christian & Graziano, 2024), currently under review at PNAS.
+This repository contains the code and behavioral data for our manuscript **Cortical networks active when modeling the attention of others** (K. Ziman, S. T. Kimmel, I. Christian, K. T. Farrell & M. S. A. Graziano, 2024), currently under review at PNAS.

 The corresponding MRI data can be publicly accessed here: <LINK>